StackVista/stackstate-docs/configure/telemetry/data-sources/elasticsearch.md

 Wildcards can be slow in Elasticsearch.
 By default, StackState will escape wildcards used in telemetry query values.
 If required, this behavior can be disabled.

 * **Support wildcards in values** - when enabled, StackState will include wildcards \(`*`\) in telemetry query values.
-Note that wildcards can be used to filter for partial matches, it is not possible to use a full wildcard.
+Note that wildcards can be used to filter for partial matches, it's not possible to use a full wildcard.
 At least one other character must be specified in the filter value.

 ## See also